How to Hold a Video Chat with Jay

 How much does it cost?

-• Take a class selfie with me at the end of the session and post on the Facebook AP Lang page, Instagram, Twitter—whatever you’re on.
+Post a class selfie with me at the end of the session and put it on the Facebook AP Lang page.

 Zoom?
 Google Meet?
 Google Hangout?
 Microsoft Teams?
 GotoMeeting?